mdancho84/mdancho84.github.io/_posts/2023-11-04-how-to-make-a-data-science-portfolio.md

 * *The Problem:* Why you need a portfolio.
 What it's costing you without one.
 * *The Structure of a `portfoliodown` Portfolio:* The essential components of a portfolio that drives demand for you and showcases your unique value proposition.
-* *How to use `portfoliodown` to make a professional portfolio:* I'm sharing my process for how I made my portfolio in under 15 minutes (and how you can too).
+* *7-Step Process to make a professional portfolio:* I'm sharing my process for how I made my portfolio in under 15 minutes (and how you can too).
 * ***Full Code Demo:* EXACTLY HOW TO BUILD YOUR NEW DATA SCIENCE PORTFOLIO WEBSITE (IN UNDER 15 MINUTES).**

 ![Data Science Portfolio](/assets/072_data_science_portfolio_thumb.jpg)